3DCdsc/Cloud_2021/Prerequisites.md

 - Linux and macOS come built in with one inside the terminal.
 You can connect to the machine using this command `ssh -i PATH_TO_PRIVATE_KEY USERNAME@EXTERNAL_IP`.
 Alternatively you can use a GUI manager such as [Termius](https://termius.com/).
 - For Windows, during the workshop I will cover how to use [PuTTY](https://www.putty.org/) to connect to your VM.

+#### 4.b.
+Linux (Optional but highly reccomended)

+You will need access to a local Linux terminal for the first part of the workshop.
+Since we will be covering using Linux on a VM, this is optional.